Bringing Help & Hope to Haiti

 introducing: the rev cafe!

 With 17 teens and young adults graduating from the Rèv Home within 5 years, Amber and the team looked for a way to help them transition to independence.
 The Rèv Cafe has opened to provide jobs, skills, and finances for college and career training.
-Click to learn about the cafe and how it will benefit not only the Rev Home, but also others in need.
+Click to learn about the Rev Cafe.

 Sponsor a Child